limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 5. first repair move
 6. optional WFGY 3.0 escalation
 7. replay mode
-8. live rerun mode
-9. API key note
-10. files in this folder
+8. files in this folder
-11. expected outcome
+9. expected outcome
-12. limits of this demo
+10. limits of this demo
-13. community extension ideas
+11. community extension ideas

 This is important because many readers will understand the system from the README alone, without opening the notebook.